oneapi-src/level-zero-spec/include/tools/PROG.md

 ```

 ## <a name="con">Configuration</a>
-Use the ::xetDeviceActivateMetricGroups API call to configure the device for data collection.
+Use the ::zetDeviceActivateMetricGroups API call to configure the device for data collection.
 - Subsequent calls to the function will disable device programming for the metric groups not selected for activation.
-- To avoid undefined results only call the ::xetDeviceActivateMetricGroups between experiments i.e. while not collecting data.
+- To avoid undefined results only call the ::zetDeviceActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions:
 - Any combination of metric groups can be configured simultaneously provided that all of them have
-  different ::xet_metric_group_properties_t.domain.
+  different ::zet_metric_group_properties_t.domain.
-- MetricGroup must be active until ::xetMetricQueryGetData and ::xetMetricTracerClose.
+- MetricGroup must be active until ::zetMetricQueryGetData and ::zetMetricTracerClose.
-- Conflicting Groups cannot be activated, in such case the call to ::xetDeviceActivateMetricGroups would fail.
+- Conflicting Groups cannot be activated, in such case the call to ::zetDeviceActivateMetricGroups would fail.

 ## <a name="col">Collection</a>
 There are two modes of metrics collection supported: time-based and event-based.